sriharinanniyur/lean-multiplication/README.md

 Lean 4 correctness proofs of the Karatsuba and Toom-Cook algorithms, assisted by Aristotle.

-This repository is an archive of our early work; we have covered several more multiplication algorithms since.
+This repository is an archive of our early work; we have covered several more multiplication/division algorithms since.
 See [here](https://github.com/sriharinanniyur/fast_verified_mul).

 Algorithms covered:
 - Karatsuba's algorithm